philkrie/goc_business_subtheme/README.md

 # business_subtheme
-A Drupal Subtheme for the Business Theme (Requires Flexslider)
+A Drupal Subtheme for the Business Theme